valdrinium/days-till-christmas/Readme.md

 1. Firstly, the script `download.py` downloads the next christmasy image from
 <a href="https://unsplash.com">Unsplash</a>.
 The `images.json` config file
-specifies which search query to perform and which image to download from the list, according to the current index.
+specifies which search query to perform and which image to download according to the current index.
 The index gets incremented every time the script is run, so it will always be a new high quality image.
 ![](https://raw.githubusercontent.com/valdrinium/days-till-christmas/master/sample/original.jpg)
 0. Secondly, the script `edit.py` reads that image and edits it, using the number of days left till the date specified in the `edit.json` config file.